TaoRuijie/TalkNet-ASD/README.md

 We study many useful projects in our codeing process, which includes:

-The structure of the whole project and the audio encoder is learnt from this [repository](https://github.com/clovaai/voxceleb_trainer).
+The structure of the project layout and the audio encoder is learnt from this [repository](https://github.com/clovaai/voxceleb_trainer).

 Demo for visulization is modified from this [repository](https://github.com/joonson/syncnet_python).